We all want gout prevention.

 I explain gout medications to lower uric acid in the Gout Treatment section.
 Allopurinol is the main treatment.
 Personally, I recommend that you discuss taking the maximum possible for the first year of treatment, then review with your doctor.
 This is the fastest way (other than using the new Krystexxa) of dissolving the uric acid crystals that destroy your joints.

-Natural gout cures appeal to many gout sufferers.
-A growing number of natural products are being investigated for their uric acid lowering potential.
+Herbal gout cures appeal to many gout sufferers.
+A growing number of herbal products are being investigated for their uric acid lowering potential.
 Though this is an alternative method of gout prevention, it is only valid if you follow the principles.
 You must manage by reference to uric acid levels.
 Pain, or the absence of it, is not a valid measure of successful gout prevention.

-Besides failing to monitor uric acid, the other major failing of the natural gout cures approach is that products can be inconsistent or ineffective.
+Besides failing to monitor uric acid, the other major failing of the herbal gout cures approach is that products can be inconsistent or ineffective.
 As we see in gout medications, dosing is a big issue that many professionals fail to get right.
-The natural approach is very challenging, as is controlling uric acid through diet.
+The herbal approach is very challenging.

 Dietary Gout Prevention